Actin filament: A proposed model – actoclampins track filament ends

-One proposed model suggests the existence of actin filament barbed-end-tracking molecular motors termed "actoclampin".
+One proposed model suggests the existence of actin filament barbed-end-tracking molecular motors termed "actoclampins".
 The proposed actoclampins generate the propulsive forces needed for actin-based motility of lamellipodia, filopodia, invadipodia, dendritic spines, intracellular vesicles, and motile processes in endocytosis, exocytosis, podosome formation, and phagocytosis.
-Actoclampin motors also propel such intracellular pathogens as Listeria monocytogenes, Shigella flexneri, Vaccinia and Rickettsia.
+Actoclampins also propel such intracellular pathogens as Listeria monocytogenes, Shigella flexneri, Vaccinia and Rickettsia.
 When assembled under suitable conditions, these end-tracking molecular motors can also propel biomimetic particles.

-The term actoclampin is derived from acto- to indicate the involvement of an actin filament, as in actomyosin, and clamp to indicate a clasping device used for strengthening flexible/moving objects and for securely fastening two or more components, followed by the suffix -in to indicate its protein origin.
+The term actoclampin is derived from acto- to indicate the involvement of an actin filament, as in actomyosin, and clamp to indicate a clasping device used for strengthening flexible or moving objects, and for securely fastening two or more components, followed by the suffix -in to indicate its protein origin.
 An actin filament end-tracking protein may thus be termed a clampin.

 Dickinson and Purich recognized that prompt ATP hydrolysis could explain the forces achieved during actin-based motility.
-They proposed a simple mechanoenzymatic sequence known as the Lock, Load & Fire Model, in which an end-tracking protein remains tightly bound ("locked" or clamped) onto the end of one sub-filament of the double-stranded actin filament.
+They proposed a simple mechano-enzymatic sequence known as the Lock, Load & Fire Model, in which an end-tracking protein remains tightly bound (locked or clamped) onto the end of one sub-filament of the double-stranded actin filament.
 After binding to Glycyl-Prolyl-Prolyl-Prolyl-Prolyl-Prolyl-registers on tracker proteins, Profilin-ATP-actin is delivered ("loaded") to the unclamped end of the other sub-filament, whereupon ATP within the already clamped terminal subunit of the other subfragment is hydrolyzed ("fired"), providing the energy needed to release that arm of the end-tracker, which then can bind another Profilin-ATP-actin to begin a new monomer-addition round.